cursey/kanan-new/README.md

 # Kanan's New Mabinogi Mod [![Build status](https://ci.appveyor.com/api/projects/status/frp20d9y14rpxha0?svg=true)](https://ci.appveyor.com/project/cursey/kanan-new)
 A reimagining of Kanan for Mabinogi written in C++ with many improvements.

+## Download
+Downloads for the latest _official_ releases are located [here](https://github.com/cursey/kanan-new/releases).
+You can always download the latest development build from our CI server [here](https://ci.appveyor.com/project/cursey/kanan-new/build/artifacts).

 ## What's new
 * Entirely written from the ground up in modern C++17.
 * Overall design was kept simple and *most* of it is commented so beginners can understand whats going on.